 - Rechargeable batteries used with power tools

-About 400,000 people must seek emergency medical care due to a power tool accident each year.
+Hundreds of thousands of people seek emergency medical care due to a power tool accident each year.
 If you were injured by a power tool defect, you owe it to yourself to contact our firm.
 We have experience with defective power tool cases that may help you understand your rights and find the best way to collect damages for the injury or loss you have suffered.

-Lawn mowers cause injury to more than 75,000 Americans every year, with children under the age of 15 making up a large portion of injury victims.
+Lawn mowers cause injury to tens of thousands every year, with children under the age of 15 making up a large portion of injury victims.
 Manufacturers have a duty to account for the likelihood that a child might be present while a lawn mower is in use and include a higher degree of product safety in the design.
 In this respect, lawn mower injury cases are similar to defective children’s product or dangerous toy injury cases.

 User error can play a part in lawn mower injuries.
 When there is a defective lawn mower design at the root of the injury, the manufacturers should be held accountable.
 Examples of questionable product safety design that may lead to a lawn mower injury include:

 - Rider mowers that lack a safety feature preventing the blade from rotating when the mower backs up.
 An operator who backs up the mower while the blades are turning may run over a child, leading to potential severe injury.

 - Zero turn radius lawn mowers often lack sufficient warning of their elevated risk of rollover if the operator attempts to turn sharply at too great a speed.